mjucker/MiMA/input/namelists/README.md

 # Input namelists from selected publications

 This folder contains selected input namelist files from published studies.
 This is not an exhaustive list as it only includes major code updates.
+Note that these experiments might need auxiliaries (such as ozone or topography) which can be found in the [auxiliaries](../auxiliaries) folder.

 We encourage all MiMA users to provide their namelist files along with any necessary additional input files in permanent openly accessible repositories.

 | File  |  Reference  |  MiMA version  |  Short description  |
 |:--|:--|:--|:--|